TSL-Battlefront/modManager/README.md

 This mod manager was created for competitive play in **Star Wars Battlefront (2015)**, allowing administrators to control which mods players are using.

-The application technically works with any game running on EA's Frostbite engine, but it has only been tested with SWBF 2015.

 The goal is to make competitive play more secure by only allowing players to select from pre-installed, approved mods (without import functionality).

 This repository is only used for distributing releases and update metadata.